 These diets make it easier to keep your calories down by either managing your appetite/cravings or making it so hard to find foods that fit into the plan that you end up eating a lot less (I’m looking at you, Keto and Veganism!).

-In my group online coaching program Lean365, I teach my members how to look at their nutrition plans (we don’t use the word “diet”!) from both a quantitative (calories) and qualitative (what kind of food you’re eating) perspective…because both of those elements matter.
+In my online coaching program, I teach my clients how to look at their nutrition plans (we don’t use the word “diet”!) from both a quantitative (calories) and qualitative (what kind of food you’re eating) perspective…because both of those elements matter.

 If you’re looking to speed up your fat loss then determining how many calories you’re currently eating and doing an initial reduction of about 250-300 calories per day can be a good way to start.
 Start tracking your calories easily with an app like myfitnesspal.